J. R. R. Tolkien: France

-On 5 June 1916, Tolkien boarded a troop transport for an overnight voyage to Calais.
+On 5 June 1916 Tolkien boarded a troop transport for an overnight voyage to Calais.
 Like other soldiers arriving for the first time, he was sent to the British Expeditionary Force's base depot at Étaples.
 On 7 June, he was informed that he had been assigned as a signals officer to the 11th (Service) Battalion, Lancashire Fusiliers.
 The battalion was part of the 74th Brigade, 25th Division.
 While waiting to be summoned to his unit, Tolkien sank into boredom.
-To pass the time, he composed a poem entitled The Lonely Isle, which was inspired by his feelings during the sea crossing to Calais.
+To pass the time, he composed a poem titled The Lonely Isle, which was inspired by his feelings during the sea crossing to Calais.
 To evade the British Army's postal censorship, he developed a code of dots by which Edith could track his movements.
 He left Étaples on 27 June 1916 and joined his battalion at Rubempré, near Amiens.
 He found himself commanding enlisted men who were drawn mainly from the mining, milling, and weaving towns of Lancashire.
 According to John Garth, he "felt an affinity for these working class men", but military protocol prohibited friendships with "other ranks".
 Instead, he was required to "take charge of them, discipline them, train them, and probably censor their letters ...
 If possible, he was supposed to inspire their love and loyalty."
 Tolkien later lamented, "The most improper job of any man ... is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity."